 Requirements to an I&C simulator

 Our proposal is to provide a model and simulator with realistic representation of involved hardware, software and communications architecture of a Steam Turbine Generator system.
-Modelling this Steam Turbine Generator system requires understanding the system from a computer scientist point of view, including computing units, sensors, actuators and the communication between these components.
+Modeling this Steam Turbine Generator system requires understanding the system from a computer scientist point of view, including computing units, sensors, actuators and the communication between these components.
 The simulation requires adherence to a realistic behavior of the software components and communication protocols.

 In addition, the simulation needs to include some unusual behavior which might be caused by cyber events, operator error or attrition of components.
 For example, the possibility to have a sensor relay wrong information might represents a faulty sensor or a manipulation of the sensor.
 Simulating more complex cyber-attack scenarios like an injection attack where an attacker injects messages into the communication require interfaces within the simulator.